 Of course, not all institutions collaborating on a non-exempt cooperative human research project will be conducting human subjects activities.
 Those that are not, are referred to as "not engaged."
 These institutions do not need to be covered by an active FWA and do not need to have their portion of the research activities reviewed by any IRB.

-Click here to watch a webinar discussing the intricate relationships between FWAs, IRBs, and institutional engagement.
+To learn about the intricate relationships between FWAs, IRBs, and institutional engagement, watch the webinars below: